ingridavendano/logiclayout/README.md

 * Add more colorful ways to display a schematic.
 * Enable a user to use and generate VHDL/Verilog code.
 * Design app to be a WYSIWYG.
+* Add screen shot of canvas to export image.